icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [communism](https://github.com/victoria-riley-barnett/Communism/) - Displays a Marx quote of the day.
 - [compe](https://github.com/tamago324/compe-zsh) - Add completion for [nvim-compe](https://github.com/hrsh7th/nvim-compe).
 - [completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script.
-- [conda-init](https://github.com/commiyou/conda-init-zsh-plugin) - Cleans up environment variables so `conda` doesn't mess up `tmux`.
-- [conda](https://github.com/ThemysciraData/conda.plugin.zsh) - Adds function to provide a prompt segment for `conda` and aliases for some base functions.
+- [conda (themysciradata)](https://github.com/ThemysciraData/conda.plugin.zsh) - Adds function to provide a prompt segment for [conda](https://conda.io) and aliases for some base functions.
+- [conda (wardhanisukoco)](https://github.com/wardhanisukoco/zsh-plugin-conda/) - Automatically loads `conda` and provides functions for detecting `conda` versions for use in themes.
+- [conda-init](https://github.com/commiyou/conda-init-zsh-plugin) - Cleans up environment variables so [conda](https://conda.io) doesn't mess up `tmux`.
 - [condaenv](https://github.com/saravanabalagi/zsh-plugin-condaenv) - Provides a `condaenv_prompt_info` function which returns the current `conda` environment name.
 - [confer](https://github.com/SleepyBag/zsh-confer) - Tries to find program configuration files automatically so you can do things like `conf vim` to edit your `vim` configuration files.
 - [containers](https://github.com/redxtech/zsh-containers) - Provides aliases and better interoperability between [podman(https://podman.io)] and [docker](https://docker.com) commands based on which you have installed.